 It’s time to banish the stigma that mothers must be confined to the role of caretaker of others until her children are adults.
 Depression and anxiety rates are sky-high.
 Until we give ourselves permission to regularly replenish our cup with what we love doing for ourselves most in life, we’ll continue to feel unfulfilled and exhausted.

 There’s no right or wrong.
 There’s simply what you would do and what you wouldn’t do.
 One person’s blueprint or way of doing things isn’t the way the whole world should do it.
 Each day is a gift.
 We simply don’t know if we’re going to be here tomorrow.
 So today should be a day fully lived – not a day where you’re burnt out, miserable and unhappy.

 How do you want your children to remember you?

-Recommended reading: find out what happened when I went on my very first solo trip to Lomani Island – an small, adults only resort in Fiji – 5 Things I Learned When I Took A Holiday Alone – Without Kids.
+Recommended reading: find out what happened when I went on my very first solo trip to Lomani Island – a small, adults-only resort in Fiji – 5 Things I Learned When I Took A Holiday Alone – Without Kids.